 Vientiane – Pakse – Champassak – Wat Phou (Wat Phou Cruise)Day 5

 Early morning transfer to the airport for the flight to Pakse.
-Upon arrival, you are welcomed and transferred to Vat Phou Cruise departure pier at 10:00am.
-You’ll arrive at Champassak in time for a riverside lunch, followed by a guided tour of the mysterious pre-Angkorian 10th century temple of Vat Phou.
+Upon arrival, you will be welcomed and transferred to Vat Phou Cruise departure pier at 10:00 am.
+You’ll arrive at Champassak in time for a riverside lunch, followed by a guided tour of the mysterious pre-Angkorian 10th-century temple of Vat Phou.

-In late afternoon, you will board the Vat Phou Cruise for a relaxing cruise down the river, adoring the tropical sunset on the deck.
-Dinner is served on board while the boat docks for the night alongside a remote Laotian village.
+In the late afternoon, you will board the Vat Phou Cruise for a relaxing cruise down the river, adoring the tropical sunset on the deck.
+Dinner will be served on board while the boat docks for the night alongside a remote Laotian village.